AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 	Remove roles that have community administration permissions within your tenant.

+- <xref:communities-manage-default-admins>

+	Configure the default system role set as the community administrator for a community.

 ## Community owner tasks

 Only a Community Owner can perform the following tasks: